-There are generally 2 main PPE types in our Health & Safety program:
+Our Health & Safety program categorizes PPE into two general types:

-- Mandatory The PPE that should be worn at all times by all personnel at workplace where worker exposed to the hazard of head and foot injury and / or working around moving vehicles or other machinery traveling under their own power.
-This includes: Adequate clothing appropriate for climate/weather conditions; Hard Hat CSA Type 2 Class G / Class E; Safety Footwear CSA Grade 1 with Green triangle and High-Visibility Safety Apparel (HVSA). - Specialized Covers specialized PPE which is not basic PPE and used only for specific jobs or for protection from specific hazard or combination of the hazards based on recognized and additional controls recommended through hazard assessment, analysis and control process as well as based on legislated or other additional requirements (i.e., Safety Data Sheets (SDS), Original Equipment Manufacturer (OEM) instructions, CSA standard).
-This may include: hand, skin, eye, face protection, respiratory and hearing protection equipment as well as fall protection equipment (full body safety harness, snap hooks, lanyards, lifelines, rope grabs), fall arrest / confined space entry, Emergency Response & Rescue equipment.
+Mandatory - Essential for all personnel in workplaces where hazards such as head and foot injuries, and / or working around moving vehicles or other machinery traveling under their own power.
+This includes appropriate clothing for climate/weather conditions, CSA Type 2 Class G/ Class E Hard Hats, CSA Grade 1 Safety Footwear with Green Triangle, and High-Visibility Safety Apparel (HVSA).

+Specialized - Reserved for specific jobs or to protect against identified hazards or combination of hazards.
+These are determined through hazard assessments and control process and may include hand, skin, eye, and face protection, respiratory and hearing protection equipment, as well as fall protection gear (full body safety harnesses, snap hooks, lanyards, lifelines, rope grabs), and equipment for confined space entry and emergency response and rescue.
+Additional requirements are based on legislated standards, Safety Data Sheets (SDS), Original Equipment Manufacturer (OEM) instructions, and CSA standards.

-Depending on Hazard Assessment, task specific arrangements and operations requirements mandatory and / or additional PPE type could be categorized and added as specialized PPE and Govan Brown will ensure that specialized PPE training provided to workers prior to start work which might include, but not limited: High-Visibility Safety Apparel (HVSA) for Traffic Control, Respiratory Protection Equipment, specific type of eye/face, hand, body/limbs and skin protection as well as hearing protection devices and fall protection equipment.
+Depending on Hazard Assessment, task specific arrangements and operation requirements mandatory and / or additional PPE could be categorized and added as specialized PPE.
+Govan Brown will ensure that specialized PPE training provided to workers prior to start work which might include, but not limited: High-Visibility Safety Apparel (HVSA) for Traffic Control, Respiratory Protection Equipment, specific type of eye/face, hand, body/limbs and skin protection as well as hearing protection devices and fall protection equipment.